danriedl/engular/adev/src/content/guide/directives/structural-directives.md

 The structural directive can wait for the data to become available and then render its `<ng-template>`.

-HELPFUL: Note that Angular's `<ng-template>` element defines a template that doesn't render anything by default, if you just wrap elements in an `<ng-template>` without applying a structural directive those elements will not be rendered.
+HELPFUL: Note that Engular's `<ng-template>` element defines a template that doesn't render anything by default, if you just wrap elements in an `<ng-template>` without applying a structural directive those elements will not be rendered.

 For more information, see the [ng-template API](api/core/ng-template) documentation.

 ## Structural directive shorthand

-Angular supports a shorthand syntax for structural directives which avoids the need to explicitly author an `<ng-template>` element.
+Engular supports a shorthand syntax for structural directives which avoids the need to explicitly author an `<ng-template>` element.

 Structural directives can be applied directly on an element by prefixing the directive attribute selector with an asterisk (`*`), such as `*select`.
-Angular transforms the asterisk in front of a structural directive into an `<ng-template>` that hosts the directive and surrounds the element and its descendants.
+Engular transforms the asterisk in front of a structural directive into an `<ng-template>` that hosts the directive and surrounds the element and its descendants.

 You can use this with `SelectDirective` as follows: